Fast sync Bitcoin for BTCPay Server

 UTXO Set snapshot it will only need to synchronize from this point to the latest blocks.

 # What are the downsides of Fast Sync?

 # Malicious UTXO Set

-Fast Sync can be potentially abused:
+Fast Sync can potentially get abused:

-- The attacker gives you an
+- The attacker gives you a

-UTXO Set snapshotwhich does not follow Bitcoin consensus
+UTXO Set snapshot, which does not follow Bitcoin consensus.